nhooyr/dotfiles/README.md

 1. Trackpad
     1. Make click light.
     1. Set tracking speed to 6.
-    1. Swipe between pages to use 3 fingers.
     1. Mission control and App Expose to use 4 fingers.
 1. Displays
     1. Scaled to More Space.